Danger in the Lumo-Bay

 Captain Jacques considered rushing the small dog.
 Even with a gun in his paw, the small Maltese didn’t look that scary.
 Surely, the captain and the doctor working together could overtake him.

-But Captain Jacques had battled the gryphon statue before.
+But Captain Jacques had battled the gryphon statue already.
 It was deadly, and he dared not anger it again.
 He was not at all sure that he and the doctor would survive a second battle with it.
 So, he counted himself lucky when Henry said, “Put your guns on the floor and kick them over to me.
 If I see even a shadow of either of you following me, I’ll shoot first and ask questions never.”

 “Understood,” the captain said, scooting his gun across the floor.

-Doctor Keller dropped her gun and kicked it over as well.
+Dr. Keller dropped her gun and kicked it over as well.
 She had never been the bad guy before.
 It was horrible.
 “I am so sorry,” she whimpered.
 “So very sorry.”
 She wished that she had treated the Maltese better.
 Even if he was only a lumo-bay projection, it had been beneath her to treat him as less than the person he seemed to be.
 Her stomach churned at the memory of her own misbehavior.

 Henry picked up their guns from the ground and backed away into the pale dawn light of the library.
 He didn’t accept her apology.